blukaniro/rootmeasure/README.md

 "RootLength.txt" in this repository

 # Install macro to ImageJ
-In ImageJ, sellect ImageJ macro "RootLength.txt" ("Plugins>Macros>install..."").
+In ImageJ, select ImageJ macro "RootLength.txt" ("Plugins>Macros>install..."").
 Check "Plugins>Macros..."".
 You can find two added macros: "TotalRootLength" and "RootLength _in_DiameterClasses".

 # Setting
 ## Create folders
-In mac, make two folders named "roots" and "dimameters" in home folder, which has house icon.
+In mac, create two folders named "roots" and "dimameters" in home folder, which has house icon.
 In Windows, create two folders named "roots" and "dimameters" in user folder.

 ## Set dpi